GreptimeTeam/docs/README.md

 ## Developer Guide

-This section illustrates how GreptimeDB works and helps you to get involved in GreptimeDB development.
+Illustartes in detail how GreptimeDB works and helps you get involved in the development as a contributor

   - [Overview][14]
   - [Frontend][15]